sfc-aqua/quisp/doc/References.md

   2016.

 As of this writing, a paper is being written detailing the simulation of non-Pauli errors while working in the error basis.
+(There is some description of this in Takaaki's thesis, above.)

 *TODO*: add a reference on match-and-action software defined networking (SDN).